ahmed19940121/universal-personas/CONTRIBUTING.md

 ## What this framework is (and isn't)

-**It is:** a portable, motivation-centric adaptation of the dev-personas framework, designed to travel across industries and product contexts.
+**It is:** a portable, motivation-centric persona framework, designed to travel across industries and product contexts.

 **It isn't:** a job-title directory, a demographic segmentation, or a replacement for primary research on your actual users.
 Use it as scaffolding; validate against real humans.